madiha-muhammad/BootCamp-Assignment5/README.md

   In Context API, create 'counterContext' variable.
 It will access globaly.

-  Manipulate/manage State from Parent level to Child level.
+  Manipulate/manage State from Parent level to Child level without having pass 'props' manually at each level  in tree.

  ### useReducer React Hoock